 - 1. Unplug the vendor - 2.
 Open the door. - 3.
-If the vendor has entered an H&S vending hold, the food products should be disposed of. - Place a fan on the floor in front of the vendor to direct room temperature air into the back of the cabinet. - Do not use any tools or electrical appliances to chip at, heat up or otherwise 'speed up' the defrosting action around the coil.
-Do not puncture the coil. - Check to see if the base under the evaporator drain pan is the non-freezing type, which has two large rectangular vent holes formed in its longest side.
-If the base is made without these large holes contact AMS to arrange for a Non-Freezing Evaporator Drain Pan Kit (refer to Kit Drawing 21351). - 7.
-Look for the source of excess moisture. - 8.
+Place a fan on the floor in front of the vendor to direct room temperature air into the back of the cabinet. - 4.
+Do not use any tools or electrical appliances to chip at, heat up or otherwise 'speed up' the defrosting action around the coil.
+Do not puncture the coil. - 5.
+Look for the source of excess moisture. - 6.
 Look for broken or leaking product.
-Dispose of it and clean up the liquid. - Inspect the vend hopper and clean it of liquids and broken containers. - 10.
-Check to make sure the vend hopper door doesn't 'hang open'. - Check that the gasket of the chiller housing is securely contacting the cabinet and is sealing it on all sides. - 12.
-Check to ensure the sealing putty is firmly in place around the two openings on the rear, right hand edge of the chiller housing.
-Use more putty if it is missing or is not enough. - 13.
-Check the door gasket around the cabinet opening.
-It should be intact. - 14.
-Check to see if the door closes squarely on all four sides and the lock draws the door firmly against the gasket. - 15.
-After the evaporator coil has been defrosted, clean up any water inside the cabinet. - 16.
-Close the door.

-17. Plug in the vendor and allow to cool down before loading perishable products.
+Dispose of it and clean up the liquid. - 7.
+Inspect the vend hopper and clean it of liquids and broken containers. - 8.
+Check to make sure the vend hopper door doesn't 'hang open'. - Check that the gasket of the chiller housing is securely contacting the cabinet and is sealing it on all sides - Check to ensure the sealing putty is firmly in place around the two openings on the rear, right hand edge of the chiller housing.
+Use more putty if it is missing or is not enough. - Check the door gasket around the cabinet opening.
+It should be intact. - Check to see if the door closes squarely on all four sides and the lock draws the door firmly against the gasket. - 13.
+After the evaporator coil has been defrosted, clean up any water inside the cabinet. - 14.
+Close the door. - Plug in the vendor and allow it to cool before loading products.

-8.9 TESTING THE TEMPERATURE SYSTEM (Health and Safety)
+8.9 TESTING THE TEMPERATURE SENSOR